 An amicus brief is a document that is filed in a court by someone who is not directly related to the case under consideration.
 The additional information found in such a document can be useful for the judge evaluating the case, and it becomes part of the official case record.

-February 2017 – Caravana intervenes in challenge to the law restricting the right to access information held by the Colombian intelligence services
+February 2017 – Caravana intervenes in the challenge to the law restricting the right to access information held by the Colombian intelligence services

-The Caravana has recently submitted a written intervention in a case before the Consejo de Estado concerning the public’s right to access information held by the intelligence services.
+The Caravana submitted a written intervention in a case before the Consejo de Estado concerning the public’s right to access information held by the intelligence services.
 The challenge has been brought by a Colombian legal NGO, Dejusticia (Centro de Estudios de Derecho, Justicia y Sociedad), and the Caravana’s intervention was submitted on its behalf by FLIP (Fundación para la Libertad de Prensa), an NGO concerned with promoting freedom of expression.

 Dejusticia’s challenge is to various articles of Decree 857 of 2014 (“the Decree”) which is secondary legislation enacted to flesh out Law 1621 of 2013 which concerns intelligence and counterintelligence.
 The Decree prescribes the information which the intelligence services may keep from the public under Law 1621.
 Worryingly, the Decree does not contain any reasonableness or proportionality test, and there is no mechanism for independent oversight.
 In summary, Dejusticia argues that the relevant articles of the Degree are ultra vires, unconstitutional, and in breach of international human rights standards.